-At the 6th MASHCON (“International Conference on Ship Manoeuvring in Shallow and Confined Water”), held at the Technology and Innovation Centre of the University of Strathclyde in Glasgow, Scotland, from May 22 to 26, 2022, DST staff members were guest speakers.
+At the 6th International Conference on Ship Manoeuvring in Shallow and Confined Water (MASHCON), held at the Technology and Innovation Centre of the University of Strathclyde in Glasgow, Scotland, from 22 to 26 May 2022, DST staff members were guest speakers.
 At the conference, Jens Ley presented the results from the experimental investigations of the DeConTrans project to determine the hawser forces under the influence of passing traffic for a parallel port in the canal area.
-Also, at MASHCON, Matthias Tenzer presented the evaluation of extensive large-scale design measurements carried out as part of the AiF project Ruderanlagen.
-The underlying data has already been recorded in the EU project PROMINENT and shows for the first time and comprehensively the real operating and maneuvering conditions of inland vessels.
+Also, at MASHCON, Matthias Tenzer presented the evaluation of extensive large-scale design measurements carried out as part of the AiF-funded project Ruderanlagen.
+The underlying data has already been recorded in the European research project PROMINENT and shows for the first time and comprehensively the real operating and maneuvering conditions of inland vessels.
 This type of data is of great importance for future propulsion systems and the evaluation of maneuvering behavior under shallow water conditions.

-At the 6th GOL (“IEEE International Conference on Logistics Operations Management”), held in Strasbourg, Alsace, from June 29 to July 1, 2022, Jonas zum Felde compared a logistics simulation tool specifically developed for the concrete use case in inland navigation with generic simulation packages and the associated adaptation needs.
+At the 6th IEEE International Conference on Logistics Operations Management (GOL), held in Strasbourg, France, from 29 June to 1 July 2022, Jonas zum Felde compared a logistics simulation tool specifically developed for an IWT use case from the DeConTrans research project with generic simulation packages and the associated adaptation needs.
 He concluded that while a specific tool is always likely to be superior in terms of performance, the development effort cannot always be justified, so the result quality of a well-adapted standard model should be sufficiently close to that of the specific tool.

-You can find out more about the DeConTrans research project here: DeConTrans
+You can find out more about

-You can find out more about the Ruderanlagen research project here: Ruderanlagen
+- the Ruderanlagen research project here: Ruderanlagen